ZachBroaddus/otr_challenge/README.md

 -------------------------------------
 To run the cli app, use `node app.js <filenames>`
+Any files located in the `records` directory can be selected.<br/>
+You may add files or records to the existing files, provided they are in the same format as the existing `.csv` files.

-To run the server, use `node server.js`
+To run the server, use `node server.js`<br/>
 The server runs on `localhost:3000`

 To run the test suite, use `npm test`